TERMS AND CONDITIONS OF SERVICE

 e. any losses arising directly or indirectly from the choice of Services and how they will meet your requirements or your use of the Services or any goods supplied in connection with the Services.

-42. You must indemnify us against all damages, costs, claims and expenses suffered by us arising from any loss or damage to any equipment (including that belonging to third parties) caused by you or your agents or employees.
+47. You must indemnify us against all damages, costs, claims or expenses we may suffer arising from loss or damage to equipment or online systems, caused by you, your agents or employees.

 Circumstances beyond a party’s control

-44. Neither of us is liable for any failure or delay in performing our obligations where such failure or delay results from any cause that is beyond the reasonable control of that party.
+49. Neither of us is liable for any failure or delay in performing our obligations where such failure or delay results from any cause that is beyond the reasonable control of either party.
 Such causes include, but are not limited to: power failure, Internet Service Provider failure, industrial action, civil unrest, fire, flood, storms, earthquakes, acts of terrorism, acts of war, governmental action or any other event that is beyond the control of the party in question.
-If the delay continues for a period of 90 days, either of us may terminate or cancel the Services to be carried out under these Terms and Conditions.

-45. We will warranty our work for defects or mis-configuration for a period of 12 months from the date of completion.
-Errors, or issues arising from changes to 3rd party software or systems, including updates, tampering, modifications made by others, or other circumstances beyond our control are not covered by this warranty and may be chargeable to remedy.
+50. We will warranty our work for defects or mis-configuration for a period of 12 months from the date of completion.
+Errors, or issues arising from changes to 3rd party software or systems, including updates, tampering, modifications made by others, or other circumstances beyond our control are not covered by this warranty and are billable.

 a. when delivered, if delivered by courier or other messenger (including registered mail) during the normal business hours of the recipient;